nathanreyes/v-calendar/docs/docs/datepicker/time-rules.md

 Let's start with a simple example to show how rules work.
 We can zero-out time components by setting a `rules` prop object with hard-coded values for the time component keys.

 Note how the `Date Value` displayed below shows the zero-ed out time components.
-A date was passed in (`new Date()`) and the `DatePicker` applied the rules on mount and re-emitted the new date value.
+A date was passed in (`new Date()`) and the `VDatePicker` applied the rules on mount and re-emitted the new date value.

 <Example centered>
   <DateRulesIntroDate />